 The Company has complied with Secretarial Standard-1 (SS-1) on meeting of Board ofDirectors.

 The Company realizes the importance of Enterprise Risk Management ("ERM")framework and had taken early initiatives towards its implementation.
 The Company has alsoformulated group risk management policy.

 A systematic approach has been adopted that originates with the identification of riskcategorization and assessment of identified risk evaluating effectiveness of existingcontrols and building additional controls to mitigate risk and monitoring the residualrisk through effective Key Risk Indicators ("KRI").
 The implementation is beingcarried out in phased manner with the objective to encompass the entire line ofbusinesses.

 Effective ERM involves a robust implementation of three lines of defense - first lineof defense is the front-line employees the second line of defense is the risk andcompliance function and the third line of defense is external and internal auditors.
 Tobuild an effective risk culture significant effort has been made towards robustness ofthese lines of defense.

-During the year under review the Company has received one complaint in this regard andthe same has been resolved during the year under review.
+During the year under review the Company has not received any complaint in thisregard.

 The Directors express their sincere gratitude to the Reserve Bank of India Securitiesand Exchange Board of India BSE Limited National Stock Exchange of India LimitedMinistry of Finance Ministry of Corporate Affairs Registrar of Companies othergovernment and regulatory authorities lenders financial institutions and the Company'sBankers for the ongoing support extended by them.
 The Directors also place on record theirsincere appreciation for the continued support extended by the Company's stakeholders andtrust reposed by them in your Company.
 The Directors sincerely appreciate the commitmentdisplayed by the employees of the Company and its subsidiaries across all levelsresulting in successful performance during the year.